streamingfast/firehose-docs/architecture/data-flow.md

 The Relayer component can function as a live data source for blocks in Firehose.

-### Relayer & Extractor Overlap
+### Relayer & Reader Overlap

-Relayer components serve the same interface as Extractor components in simple setups without the need for high availability.
+Relayer components serve the same interface as Reader components in simple setups without the need for high availability.

 ## Merger Data Flow